 In high implied volatility environments, options traders can sell options and collect rich premium income in a high probability manner with a statistical edge.
 This set-up comes with expected outcomes given enough trade occurrences over time.
 Furthermore, options can be sold with defined risk to leverage a minimal amount of capital to maximize return on investment.
 Whether you have a small account or a large account, a defined risk (i.e., put spreads) strategy enables you to leverage a minimal amount of capital, which opens the door to trading virtually any stock on the market.

 Holding 50% cash as a protective measure is essential when faced with unpredictable outlier situations such as COVID-19.
-A cash position this high is possible because options are a leveraged vehicle; thus, minimal amounts of capital can be deployed to generate outsized gains with predictable outcomes.
-Even deploying all the protective measures outlined above won’t offer the protection required during a black swan event.
-During these black swan market meltdowns, all sectors and stocks homogenize and naturally correlate together in a downward spiral.
+A cash position this high is possible because options are leveraged; thus, minimal amounts of capital can be deployed to generate outsized gains with predictable outcomes.
+However, even deploying all the protective measures outlined above won’t offer the protection required during a black swan event.
+All sectors and stocks homogenize and naturally correlate together in a downward spiral during these black swan market meltdowns.
 Cash is the safest way to immunize a portfolio from these types of market crashes.
 This cash position also provides optionality to go long stock in high-quality names when faced with extreme sell-offs.

 Maximizing Trade Occurrences